VeinDevTtv/SeatAllocationOptimizer-hillolo/README.md

 Boarding groups (individuals and families) are placed into a `PriorityQueue` using `BoardingGroupComparator`.
 This ensures groups with higher revenue per seat are processed first.
 If revenue per seat is equal, smaller groups (requiring fewer seats) are prioritized.

 ### 3. Dynamic Seating Strategy
-The `SeatingAllocator` iterates through the priority queue, attempting to place each group:
+The `SeatingAllocator` processes the prioritized boarding groups:
-*   It searches for the first available contiguous block of seats large enough for the group, starting from the current position.
+*   It maintains a dynamic list of available contiguous seat blocks for each row.
+*   For each group from the priority queue, it searches across *all* available blocks in *all* rows to find potential valid placements.
+*   A placement is considered valid if the block is large enough and satisfies family placement rules (see below).
-*   **Window Preference**: If any passenger in the group specified `Yes` for `WindowPref`, the allocator first tries to find an available block that includes a window seat (the first or last seat in the row).
-If no suitable window block is found, it will place the group in the first available non-window block as a fallback.
+*   **Window Preference**: The allocator prioritizes placing groups wanting a window seat into a block that includes a window (first or last seat of the row).
+If multiple preferred blocks are found, the first one encountered is typically chosen.
+If no preferred block is available, it will select the first available valid non-window block as a fallback.
 *   **Family Handling**: Families are always seated together in a contiguous block.
-If a family includes children (`Type=Child`), the placement is only considered valid if every child has an adult from the same family seated immediately to their left or right within the assigned block.
-(See limitations above regarding aisles/placement order).
+The `IsFamilyPlacementValid` check ensures that if a family includes children (`Type=Child`), every child has an adult from the same family seated immediately to their left or right *within the assigned block* (based on the sequential order of members in the family list).
+(See limitations above regarding aisles).
+*   Once a group is placed, the list of available blocks is updated, and the group's revenue is added to the total.

 ### 4. Output
 After allocation, the program prints: